gjim50701/Chatroom/README.md

 ## Introduction

 functions(now):
-1.Login and Logout
+1.Login and Logout.
-2.Register
+2.Register.
-3.Notify you who logined or logouted on time
+3.Notify you who logined or logouted on time.
-3.Show Online User on time
+3.Show Online User on time.
-4.chat to someone or everyone
+4.chat to someone or everyone.

 functions(future):
-1.Offline message
+1.Offline message.
-2.Message List
+2.Message List.
-3.Others
+3.Others.